Quality

 statistical process control

 SPC.
-The use of statistics and control charts to measure key quality characteristics and to control the related process.
-Statistical process control separates special causes of variation from common causes.
+The use of statistics and control charts to measure key quality characteristics and control related processes.
+Statistical process control separates expected causes of variation from unnatural causes.

 suppliers